fbef0102/Rotoblin-AZMod/README.md

   * show panel message "The Survivors have made it 25%/50%/75% of the way!"
   * Enlarge car alarm distance
   * Survivors bleed out Temp Health every **4.0s** (vanilla: **3.7s**)
-  * Fixes shooting/bullet displacement by 1 tick problems so you can accurately hit by moving. [details here](https://forums.alliedmods.net/showthread.php?t=315405)
+  * Fixes shooting/bullet displacement by 1 tick problems so you can accurately hit by moving.
+[Details here](https://forums.alliedmods.net/showthread.php?t=315405)
-  * Weapon [Quickswitch Reloading](https://www.youtube.com/watch?v=Ur0uNQTZhbU) in L4D
+  * Weapon Quickswitch Reloading in L4D. ([video](https://www.youtube.com/watch?v=JqhY-ubmoLo))
   * Prevents swapping to secondary weapon on primary weapon pick up when its clip is empty
   * Prevents small push effect between survior players, bots still get pushed.
   * Auto Switch to Weapons/Pills on pick-up/given is now Off, type !secondary to turn On